Super easy fish tacos, combining baked tilapia with a spice rub, a crunchy veggie slaw, and topped with an avocado crema. Simply delicious.

 Cover the fish and refrigerate it for at least two hours.

 Lay fish on baking sheet lined with parchment paper.
 Bake at 450 degrees for approximately 8-10 minutes, or until fish flakes easily.
 Baking time will depend on thickness of fish.
+After baking, top each filet with a teaspoon of butter.

 Mix the cabbage, red onion, radish, jalapeño, cilantro, and rice wine vinegar.
 Set aside.
 (This can be prepared in advance and stored in the refrigerator.)